 Common Workplace Injuries in New York

-Workplace injuries take many forms.
-A fall from scaffolding in Manhattan, a strain from lifting boxes in Queens, or chemical exposure on Staten Island all count as accidents covered by Workers’ Compensation.
-These reflect some of the most common work-related injuries in New York, and each story shows how quickly job duties can turn painful.
+Workplace injuries can happen in very different ways, whether it’s a fall from scaffolding in Manhattan, a back injury from lifting boxes in Queens, or chemical exposure on Staten Island.
+These are common examples of work-related injuries in New York and show how routine job duties can lead to serious harm that falls under Workers’ Compensation coverage.

-Our lawyers have represented city employees hurt while breaking up fights, nurses who tore muscles lifting patients, and sanitation workers left with lasting back pain.
-Every injured employee faces the same fears about missed paychecks and mounting bills after an accident.
+Our lawyers have represented city employees injured while breaking up fights, nurses who suffered muscle tears while lifting patients, and sanitation workers dealing with lasting back pain.
+No matter the job, injured workers often share the same concerns about lost income and growing bills after an accident.

 Workers’ Compensation also applies to occupational illnesses, repetitive stress injuries, and permanent loss of function from years on the job.
 When the condition connects to your work, you have the right to benefits.
 Your Worker’s Compensation lawyer will help you figure out what benefits apply to your situation.